mohwa/emnida/README.md

-# emnida.js
+# emnida

-emnida library will be using when a type and a value compare in javascript
+`emnida` library will be used to check when any situation like a data type or value check in the javascript.

 # Install